PyChina/weekly/content/Issue/issue-374.md

     + REAL PYTHON
     + video

-In this course, you’ll cover several options for generating random data in Python, and then build up to a comparison of each in terms of its level of security, versatility, purpose, and speed.
+In this course, you'll cover several options for generating random data in Python, and then build up to a comparison of each in terms of its level of security, versatility, purpose, and speed.

 (`是也乎:`